gatsbyjs/gatsby/packages/gatsby-plugin-google-analytics/README.md

 ## The "exclude" option

-If you need to exclude any path from the tracking system, you can add it (one or more) to this optional array.
+If you need to exclude any path from the tracking system, you can add it (one or more) to this optional array as [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) patterns.